spocktheprogrammer/task_scheduler/README.md

 /averagetime/    -      Take input as current time in milliseconds.
 						Returns average waiting time for the ID's waiting in the Queue.

-/gethighestid		-	Returns insertion time of ID and Highest task ID present in the Queue and remove's it.